MPender08/dendritic-curvature-adaptation/README.md

 ## Citation

-If you use this code or the CAH framework in your research, please cite the manuscript:
+If you use this code or the CAH or MPT framework in your research, please cite the manuscripts:

 ```
 @article{pender2026dynamic,